 11 O Corinthians!
 We have spoken openly to you, our heart is wide open.
 12 You are not restricted by us, but you are restricted by your own affections.
 13 Now in return for the same (I speak as to children), you also be open.

 Paul now explained that his apostolic ministry and conduct was forthright.
-He had just laid bare his life, both the good and bad in the previous verses.
+He had just laid bare his life, both the good and bad, in the previous verses.

 We have spoken openly [candidly] to you, our heart is wide open [enlarged].

 Paul’s team spoke openly and honestly to the Corinthian church.
 They held nothing back from the church.
 However, there were some in the church trying to turn the congregation against them.
-Paul has been open with how he feels toward the church.
+Paul had been open with how he felt toward the church.
 He had nothing to conceal.
 He was wide open to this cantankerous crowd of Christians.
 They were the most onerous church in the New Testament.

 You are not restricted by us,

 “Restricted” means to make narrow.
 The team did not reject a relationship with the church.
 They were wide open to fellowship with them.